 c.
 Realising property in order to make a distribution to one or more secured or preferential creditors.

 The Administrator must perform his functions in the interest of the Company’s creditors as a whole, unlike an administrative receiver whose primary role is to secure assets for the debenture holder that appointed him.
 An Administrator must consider the impact of his actions on all of the different categories of creditors.

-In practice the vast majority of appointments are either by the Company’s Directors or by a secured creditor with a qualifying floating charge (usually the Company’s Bank).
-The vast majority of our appointments have been by the Directors of the Company.
-The procedure involved is relatively straight forward:-
+In practice the vast majority of appointments are either by the Directors of the Company or by a secured creditor with a qualifying floating charge (usually the Company’s Bank).
+If the Directors are making the appointment the procedure involved is relatively straight forward:-

 1. A board meeting is held and the decision made to go into Administration.

 2. Where there is a debenture holder with a relevant qualifying floating charge, that floating charge holder must first be given at least 5 business days written notice of the intention to appoint an Administrator.
 This is to give the charge holder the opportunity of either agreeing to the appointment or appointing their own Administrator.

 3. Once the 5 business days have elapsed, or the debenture holder has indicated that they consent to the appointment, the Directors sign further appointment documents which are filed at Court and an Administrator is deemed appointed.

 4. When there is no relevant qualifying floating charge, the Directors appoint the Administrators.
 The appointment takes effect once the relevant documents are filed in Court.

 An Administration is appropriate where a Company is under significant pressure from creditors.
 For example, they may be looking to take enforcement action through the Courts; instructing a Bailiff to seize assets; or are looking to retrieve goods/vehicles/premises.
 Administration throws a protective shield over the assets of the Company.
 This is particularly appropriate where there is a solid core business that has a good chance of survival.